mkuthan/mkuthan.github.io/_posts/2023-09-27-unified-batch-streaming.md

 ```

 Real-time data pipeline (a.k.a speed layer) consumed an infinite stream of events from Kafka cluster, performed stateless or stateful transformations, and published results again to Kafka.
-Batch data pipeline read complete partition of data from HDFS, performed transformations and wrote results again to HDFS.
+Batch data pipeline read complete partition of data from HDFS, performed transformations and wrote results to HDFS.
 Analytical databases like Apache Druid loaded real-time and batch results and acted as a serving layer for downstream consumers.
 To reduce duplication I extracted part of domain logic into a shared library.
 Kafka Streams and Apache Spark used the library to apply common processing logic.

 In practice, such system had the following design flaws:

-* Kafka Streams and Apache Spark use different API for stateful operations like windowing and joining.
+* Kafka Streams and Apache Spark used different API for stateful operations like windowing and joining.
 I couldn't reuse the code between speed and batch layers beyond the stateless map/filter operations.

 * Runtime environments for speed and batch layer were different.
 Kafka Streams run on Mesos cluster, Apache Spark on YARN.
 I couldn't reuse deployment automation, monitoring and alerting.